zhouqingqing/qpmodel/README.md

 This project implements a relational optimizer and executor in c#.
 It is called "model" because it does not have all the details carved.
 The main target is the optimizer, and the purpose is to prepare for a more serious production implementation later.
 The executor part is needed for plan correctness verification with TPCH/DS end to end runnable.
 See github project "issues" for bugs and todo items.

 ## Why C#
 Optimizer is logic centric, so a high-level language is preferred.
 After modeling, production may want to turn it into some C/C++ code, so the language must be a close relative of them.
-C# provides some great features like LINQ, dynamic types to make modeling easy, and it is close enough to C++ (and that's why not python).
+C# (.net core) provides some great features like cross-platform, LINQ, dynamic types to make modeling easy, and it is close enough to C++ (and that's why not python).

 ## Optimizer
 The optimizer exercises the following constructs: